Hoenn/hoenn.github.io/_posts/2019-2-6-mcrosvc:Starting small, a gRPC backend.md

 }
 ```
 ### Defining our gRPC service API
 At this point `udb` is stubbed out in pretty decent shape.
-The implementation details for the CRUD operations is pretty simple so I'll skip them for now.
+The implementation details for the CRUD operations are pretty simple so I'll skip them for now.
 Next we'll define a gRPC service in `proto/main.proto`

 ```protobuf
 message CreateUserRequest {